zaczhou0928/recipeanalysis/README.md

 ### Dropping Columns

-After merging, ‘recipe_id’ and ‘id’ are duplicated, therefore we drop the ‘recipe_id’ column.
+After merging, **'recipe_id'** and **'id'** are duplicated, therefore we drop the ‘recipe_id’ column.

 Nutrition column is also dropped because it is no longer needed as we have extracted out each individual value and formed new columns.

-Finally we dropped other columns, 'name', 'contributor_id', 'submitted', 'tags', 'describtion', and 'steps' that are irrelevant for our analysis.
+Finally we dropped other columns, **'name', 'contributor_id', 'submitted', 'tags', 'describtion', and 'steps'** that are irrelevant for our analysis.

 ### Cleaning Outliers

-We found that there are some recipes containing significantly unusual values(more than 10,000 calories) for the amount of calories.
-Therefore, we drop the outliers(calories data that is greater than the 99.9 percentiles) in calories.
+We found that there are some recipes containing significantly unusual values for the amount of calories and sodiums (Eg: more than 10,000 calories).
+Therefore, we drop the outliers (calories data that is greater than the **99.9 percentiles**) in calories.

 ### Cleaning Result